My friend Tara keeps a 30-something turtle named Norton under her bed.

 It seems that Tukwila backyards have a lot to offer animal lovers.
 It was only the fourth city in the country to earn NWF certification as an official Community Wildlife Habitat.

-For more information, including a special hotel rate for festival visitors, check out the festival's Web site at www.backyardwildlifefair.org or call (206) 768-2822.
+For more information, including a special hotel rate for festival visitors, check out the festival's Facebook page at www.facebook.com/BYWildlife/ or call (206) 768-2822.

 I'm not sure when cooking became a full-contact, "iron" sport.
 And now in an unfortunate extension of the trend, the wine world is getting in on the act.